Public Health (PH)

 This course explores the intersections of public health and primary care and their roles in addressing personal and population health issues.
 Prereq: PH students only.

 PH 765.
-Cultural Competence in Health Professions.
+Cultural Competence Health Care.
 3 Credits.

 The purpose of this course is to provide education and skill building that will enable students to effectively utilize cultural and linguistic competence as a key tool to improve health outcomes and understanding of communication for diverse populations.
 PH students only.